 Silo’s native environment

-Silo and Toolbox web sessions all originate from Linux servers running a customized version of Firefox.
+Silo and Toolbox web sessions all originate from Linux servers running a customized version of Chrome.
 This is the default settings applied if no BFM settings are altered.

 Egress Points and Native Languages/Time zone Settings